Interband response in spin-orbit coupled nodal line semimetals: Summary

 \section{Summary}

 In this work, we have systematically investigated the interband conductivity of NLSMs in the presence of SOC using a quantum kinetic approach.
-The interband response is shown to arise from the field-assisted intrinsic process and the scattering-driven extrinsic mechanism (i.e., response beyond the clean limit regime).
+The interband response is shown to arise from the field-assisted intrinsic process and the scattering-driven extrinsic mechanism.
 We find that the interband response shows a prominent characteristic transition peak when the chemical potential touches the edge of the conduction band, reflecting the onset of Pauli-unblocked interband transitions.

 We further highlight that this interband peak is highly sensitive to the system's external parameters, such as $\tilde{\mu}$ and $\tilde{\omega}$.
 Additionally, the response shows strong tunability with the material parameters, namely the nodal ring radius $k_0$ and the SOC-related parameter $m'$.
 While the intrinsic response only shows a quantitative change, the extrinsic response shows a tunable feature across different topological regimes.
 The resulting interband conductivity also exhibits a directional anisotropy, providing a distinctive fingerprint for experimental detection.